RikuVan/svelte-custom-stores-demo/README.md

 ## The Svelte `$` and the subscription contract

 Arguably what is interesting about Svelte's approach to state management is not the store itself but the auto-subscription that is possible because of the Svelte compiler.
 By simply appending a `$` to a variable in a component, the compiler will know to expect an object with a subscribe method on it and generate the boilerplate of subscribing and unsubscribing for you.
 Once you start using this auto-subscription feature, you will wonder how you ever lived without it--the `$`s will flow.
-So for the `$` to work with any `store`, the [contract](https://svelte.dev/docs#4_Prefix_stores_with_$_to_access_their_values) requires your object has a `subscribe` function which takes a callback and returns an unsubscribe method.
+So for the `$` to work with any `store`, the [contract](https://svelte.dev/docs#4_Prefix_stores_with_$_to_access_their_values) requires your object has a `subscribe` method which takes a callback and returns an unsubscribe function.
 Moreover, if there is a `set` method, the compiler will use this for updates.
 Try making your own naive little event bus--that is all it really is--and you will see it just works.

 ```js
 function myStore(value) {